Intelligenism Agent Framework

 Layer 1: Agent Layer

 The bottom execution unit.
 Each agent owns a complete Fundamental Loop copy (engine, tools, context, identity, skills).
-Agents don't know Dispatch or Scheduler exist.
+Agents don't know Dispatch or Tube exist.
+Two run modes: chat (with history, for user interaction) and batch (clean context, for scheduled tasks).

 Layer 2: Dispatch Layer